rolfvreijdenberger/izzum-statemachine/README.md

 * **rules**: business rules that are fully qualified classnames of instances of izzum/rules/Rule that shall accept a domain model (via the EntityBuilder) in their constructor and an implemented `Rule::applies()` method that returns a boolean.
 This is the most formal and most powerful guard to use because it operates on domain models in a noninvasive, loosely coupled way.
 Furthermore, the code (possibly expensive to run, eg: when accessing databases or network services) is only instantiated and used when needed, in contrast to all other methods for which the code should  should always be fully available at runtime when the transitions are defined.
 * **event handlers**: called on a specified domain object (via the EntityBuilder) in the Context.
 This is flexible and convenient since you define the event handlers on your domain model that is accessible by the statemachine.
 * **hooks**: used by overriding a specific method `StateMachine::__onCheckCanTransition()` when subclassing the statemachine itself.
 This is then tailored to your application domain and offers less flexibility than the other methods since you will need to 'switch' on the transition to take a specific action.
+* **hooks as event emitters**: by subclassing the statemachine you can implement your own event handling/emitting library of choice.

 ### guard conditions 1. using callables: closures, static methods, instance methods
 A [callable comes in multiple forms in php](https://php.net/manual/en/language.types.callable.php).
 In the next example, a [closure, or anonymous function](https://php.net/manual/en/functions.anonymous.php), is used to evaluate the boolean expression by operating on any context variables it has in it's scope and by using the automatically provided arguments of $entity and $event. $entity is the domain model returned by the Context of the statemachine (via the EntityBuilder).
 The event is only set when the transition was initiated by an event.
 The guard can operate on the $entity (query if for data) to calculate the boolean result.